ksandstr/lfht/README.md

 Interface
 ---------

-`lfht` implements a lock-free hashed intrusive multiset.
+`lfht` implements a lock-free hashed multiset.
+Its semantics in a single-threaded program are the same as CCAN's `htable`: storage and lookup of 0..n copies of a given key, where the value is typically accessed by `container_of()` on the key pointer.
+In a multithreaded program, `lfht_*()` calls are specified to complete as long as CPU time and memory are available, subject to obstructions in the operating system's VM stack but regardless of the states of other threads in the process.

 Callers are required to be in an open epoch bracket during calls to `lfht_*()` functions, and while holding any `lfht_iter` expected to remain valid.
 Closing the bracket invalidates initialized iterators; attempting to use them leads to undefined behaviour even if done within a subsequent epoch bracket.

-To allow for a sane implementation, `lfht` relaxes some properties of the basic CCAN `htable`: namely, duplicate entries may appear during iteration.
-More formally, an entry that's been added A times and deleted D times may appear in iteration more than A - D times iff A > D. However, `lfht_del()` will succeed exactly A times.

-Due to the general nature of lock-free data structures, callers will want to design their own pointer safety mechanisms for pointers they put into the table.
-The provided `epoch` module is, in general, equivalent to read-copy-update; however, other approaches (such as reference counting, and hazard pointers) should also work.
+Owing to the usual hazards of lock-free data structures, callers will want to apply a safety mechanism to pointers they put into the table.
+The provided `epoch` module is roughly equivalent to read-copy-update without scheduler cooperation; however, other approaches (such as reference counting, and hazard pointers) should also work as long as epoch guarantees are maintained also.

+To allow for a sane implementation, `lfht` relaxes iteration consistency in multithreaded programs.
+Therefore duplicate entries may appear during iteration, including duplicates of entries that've been recently deleted.
+While any thread is running migration, a key added A times and deleted D times may appear in iteration more than A - D times.
+However, `lfht_del()` will succeed exactly A times regardless of the number of applicable threads, and duplicates vanish as their respective migrations complete.
+In a typical program duplicates should be rare, but their numbers increase with the number of concurrent calls to `lfht_add()`, which may have heretofore undiscovered coherency bottlenecks.

 Performance